Submitted: The Two Sides Team May 20, 2013

 In periodical publications, the web-only option often makes sense, but the e-book is far from taking the place of print.
 A printing signals the strength of a publishers belief in a book and its willingness to take a risk.
 Editors and reviewers increasingly rely on electronic proofs, but books issued only electronically are seldom reviewed in major media web or print and bought by surprisingly few libraries, at least in my experience.

 Paper also remains surprisingly practical.
 If you doubt this, go into any big box office supply store and youll find that paper and writing equipment still occupy at least the same floor area as electronics.
-Sales of pencils continue to increase; in the recession year of 2011, wood pencil production .
+Sales of pencils continue to increase; in the recession year of 2011, wood pencil production rose by 6.8 percent.
 Many multifunction copier-printers include flatbed scanners that can convert notebooks into electronic files.
 Software handwriting recognition will continue to improve, and there are high-tech pens that even make simultaneous paper and electronic records.

 A careful eye can still detect phony bills and documents far more easily than network managers can spot new worms and viruses.